 UNISON Scotland does not agree to the draft regulations.
 They are a tax on hard pressed NHS workers who in many cases cannot afford to contribute more to their pension and are being penalised through the reckless risk taking of the banking and financial sector.
-Ultimately these proposals and potential further contribution proposals for 2013 and 2014 risk mass opt-outs which will only serve to increase dependency on the State.
+Ultimately these proposals risk mass opt-outs which will only serve to increase dependency on the State.